OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-2.markdown

 ## Trying the module out in Orchard
 Great!
 You have completed another stage of the development.
 Now its time to load the website up in the browser and play with the new feature you just built.

-  1. Within Visual Studio, press `Ctrl-F5` on your keyboard to start the website without debugging enabled (its quicker and you can attach the debugger later if you need it).
+  1. Within Visual Studio, press `Ctrl-F5` on your keyboard to start the website without debugging enabled (it's quicker and you can attach the debugger later if you need it).

   1. Navigate to the admin dashboard.

-  1. Click `Widgets` in the side menu.
+  1. Click **Widgets** in the side menu.

-  1. If you follow the guide correctly in part 1, you should see your `Featured Product Widget` in the list under `AsideFirst`.
-Click on the word `Featured Product` (this may vary depending the title you entered when you set the widget up):
+  1. If you follow the guide correctly in part 1, you should see your **Featured Product Widget** in the list under `AsideFirst`.
+Click on the word **Featured Product** (this may vary depending the title you entered when you set the widget up):

     ![](../Attachments/getting-started-with-modules-part-2/testing1-editwidget.png)

-  1. The `Edit Widget` page will be displayed.
+  1. The **Edit Widget** page will be displayed.
 Scroll down to the bottom to find the setting we added:

     ![](../Attachments/getting-started-with-modules-part-2/testing1-configure.png)

     Tick the checkbox.

-  1. Click `Save`.
+  1. Click **Save**.

   1. Navigate back to the homepage of the website by clicking on the site title in the top corner of the admin dashboard: